awslabs/aws-amplify-identity-broker/Documentation/UserDocumentation.md

 __Prerequisites :__ In order to deploy the solution you need:
 * an AWS account
-* the AWS CLI installed with administrator credentials (instruction-link)
+* the AWS CLI installed with administrator credentials ([installation-link](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html))
-* the AWS Amplify CLI (instruction-link)
+* the AWS Amplify CLI ([installation link](https://docs.amplify.aws/cli/start/install)), install and configure.

 __1. Clone the project or fork it__